-Course Code COMP SCI 3013NA Course Event Driven Computing Coordinating Unit School of Computer Science Term Trimester 2 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Course Description Event driven paradigm: Finite State Automata, their behaviour and implementation.
+Course Code COMP SCI 3013NA Course Event Driven Computing Coordinating Unit School of Computer Science Term Trimester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Course Description Event driven paradigm: Finite State Automata, their behaviour and implementation.
 Correspondence with regular expressions.
 Examples of embedded systems.
 Introduction to interconnected state machines, Petri Nets, and concurrency.
 Concepts of state-space and relationship to testing.

 Building Graphical User Interfaces: model view controller paradigm.
 Building GUIs with the Java Swing library.
 Ease of use and human-computer interaction issues.
 Introduction to design patterns for managing complexity in large systems

 Practical projects cover the use of FSAs for control logic and GUI design.

 The full timetable of all activities for this course can be accessed from Course Planner.You can find the schedule of lecture topics on the course webpage:

 Course Learning OutcomesThe course provides an introduction to finites state machines, and the event-driven programming paradigm.